soph-ma/advent-of-code/README.md

 # advent-of-code
-Here are my olutions for [Advent of Code 2023 in Python](https://adventofcode.com/)
+Here are my solutions for [Advent of Code 2023 in Python](https://adventofcode.com/)

 One script = 1 puzzle